biopragmatics/oquat/docs/unknowns/source/uberon.md

 | J:97123  |        1 | [UBERON:0003604](http://purl.obolibrary.org/obo/UBERON_0003604) |
 | J:117841 |        1 | [UBERON:0015171](http://purl.obolibrary.org/obo/UBERON_0015171) |

-## `LG` (11)
+## `LG`

+There are 11 usages of `LG` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20LG)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20LG).

 | curie      |   usages | nodes                                                           |
 |------------|----------|-----------------------------------------------------------------|